Arya Samaj: Growth of Arya Samaj after Dayanand

 In 1893, the Arya Samaj members of Punjab were divided on the question of vegetarianism.
-The group that refrained from eating meat were called the "Mahatma" group and the other group, the "Cultured Party".
+The group that refrained from eating meat were called the "Mahatma" faction and the other group, the "Cultured Party".

-In the early 1900s, the Samaj (or organizations inspired by it such as Jat Pat Todak Mandal) campaigned against caste discrimination.
+In the early 1900s, the Samaj (or organisations inspired by it such as Jat Pat Todak Mandal) campaigned against caste discrimination.
 They also campaigned for widow remarriage and women's education.
-The samaj also established chapters in British colonies having Indian population such as South Africa, Fiji, Mauritius, Suriname, Guyana and Trinidad and Tobago.
+The Samaj also established chapters in Dutch colonies and British colonies having Indian population such as South Africa, Fiji, Mauritius, Suriname, Guyana and Trinidad and Tobago.

-Prominent Indian Nationalists such as Lala Lajpat Rai belonged to Arya Samaj and were active in its campaigning.
-Bhagat Singh's grandfather followed Arya Samaj, which had a considerable influence on Bhagat Singh.
+Prominent Indian nationalists such as Lala Lajpat Rai belonged to Arya Samaj and were active in its campaigning.
 The British colonial government in the early part of 20th century viewed the Samaj as a political body.
 Some Samajis in government service were dismissed for belonging to the Samaj.

-In the 1930s, when the Hindu Nationalist group, the Rashtriya Swayamsevak Sangh grew in prominence in Northern India, they found support from the Arya Samaj of Punjab.
+In the 1930s, when the Hindu nationalist group, the Rashtriya Swayamsevak Sangh grew in prominence in Northern India, they found support from the Arya Samaj of Punjab.

 Arya Samaj in Punjab

 In Punjab, the Arya Samaj was opposed by the Ahmadiyya movement which provided the Samaj one of its most aggressive opponents from among the various Muslim groups and whose founder Mirza Ghulam Ahmad was extensively involved in theological disputations with Samaj leaders, most notably with Pandit Lekh Ram.
-It was also opposed by the Sikh dominated Singh Sabha, the forerunner of the Akali Dal.
+It was also opposed by the Sikh dominated Singh Sabha, the forerunner of the Shiromani Akali Dal.
+It was also opposed by Vaishnavas, who were criticised by Dayānanda Sarasvatī.

 Arya Samaj in Sindh

 The Samaj was active in Sindh at the end of the 19th and the beginning of the 20th century.
-The activities of the Samaj in the region included using shuddhi in integrating half-Muslim or low-caste communities into the organization.
+The activities of the Samaj in the region included using Shuddhi in integrating half-Muslim or low-caste communities into the organisation.
 Narayan Dev, a Samaj member active in making many conversions is extolled as a Sindhi martyr.
-He is sometimes referred to as 'Dayanand ka vir sipahi' (Dayanand's 's heroic soldier).
+He is sometimes referred to as 'Dayanand Ke Vir Sipahi' (Dayanand's Heroic Soldier).
 Dev was killed in a street fight in 1948.
 The history of Sindhi nationalism is also tied with the activities of the Arya Samaj.
-In the 19th century, the Hindu community of Sindh had been challenged by Christian missionaries and the Samaj served as a deterrent to the "conversion" done by Christian missionaries in the region.
-A Hindu Sindhi leader, K. R. Malkani, later on became prominent in the Rashtriya Swayamsevak Sangh (RSS), and the BJP.
-According to Malkani, the Arya Samaj created a "new pride" among the Hindu Sindhis by opening gymnasia and Sanskrit pathshalas in the 1930s.
+In the 19th century, the Hindu community of Sindh had been challenged by Christian missionaries and the Samaj served as a deterrent to the conversions done by Christian missionaries in the region.
+A Hindu Sindhi leader, K. R. Malkani, later on, became prominent in the Rashtriya Swayamsevak Sangh (RSS), and the BJP.
+According to Malkani, the Arya Samaj created a "new pride" among the Hindu Sindhis by opening gymnasia and Sanskrit Pathashalas in the 1930s.

 Arya Samaj in Gujarat

-The Arya Samaj of Gujarat members were missionaries from Punjab who had been encouraged to move to Gujarat to carry out educational work amongst the untouchable castes by the maharaja, Sayajirao Gaekwad III.
-The Gujarat Samaj opened orphanages.
-The samaj starting losing support when Mahatma Gandhi returned to India in 1915 because many activist joined his movement.
+The Arya Samaj of Gujarat were missionaries from Punjab who had been encouraged to move to Gujarat to carry out educational work amongst the untouchable castes by the Maharaja Sayajirao Gaekwad III.
+The Gujarati Arya Samaj opened orphanages.
+The Samaj started losing support when Mahatma Gandhi returned to India in 1915 because many activists joined his movement.